OnToology/OnToology/README.md

-##How to deploy the on your server
+##How to deploy the on your server (Vagrant file and bootstrap.sh will be provided soon)
 On Ubuntu server:

 1. Python 2.7